Clinical Audit: Beating Heart Failure

 - Diagnosis of chronic heart failure

-- Have been taking an ACE inhibitor or an ARB for over four weeks
+- Have been taking an ACE inhibitor/ARB and a beta blocker for over four weeks

 Steps to Proceed